← Back to blogOther

 Instead of a function, you can outsource a specific role on your team.

-- Fractional CMO: An experienced marketing executive who works with you part time to provide strategic leadership at a fraction of the cost of a full time hire.
-Not sure what that entails?
-What is a fractional CMO?
+• Fractional CMO: An experienced marketing executive who works with you part time to provide strategic leadership at a fraction of the cost of a full time hire.

-- Growth Marketer: An external specialist focused on rapid experimentation across marketing, product, and data to scale customer acquisition.
-A dedicated B2B SaaS growth marketing platform can fill this role by shipping multi channel campaigns weekly.
+• Growth Marketer: An external specialist focused on rapid experimentation across marketing, product, and data to scale customer acquisition.

-- PPC Specialist: An expert who manages your paid ad campaigns on platforms like Google and Facebook, optimizing your budget for the best possible return.
+• PPC Specialist: An expert who manages your paid ad campaigns on platforms like Google and Meta, optimizing your budget for the best possible return.

 Outsourcing by Channel